Find Grad Schools

 10 Yearly Graduations

 The 5th most popular school in the country for assessment majors who are seeking their doctor's degree is Augusta University.
 Each year, around 8,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,892 per year, while in-state graduate students, on average, pay $5,504 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to assessment majors at Augusta University.
-Around 30% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+During the most recent year for which we have data, 10 people received their doctor's degree in assessment from Augusta University.
+About 63% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #6